-Diabetes Mellitus is a global epidemic and India is the second largest capital of Diabetes world.
+Diabetes Mellitus is a global epidemic and India is the second largest capital of the Diabetes world.
 Diabetes Mellitus is defined as fasting blood sugar >/ 126 mg/ dl, PP blood sugar >/ 200 mg/dl, HbA1C >/ 6.5%, with or without excessive thirst, excessive appetite, weight loss, etc.

 Management of Diabetes Mellitus is considered under two headings, one is prevention or delaying the onset of full-blown diabetes and aggressive intervention of the disease situation so that microvascular and macrovascular complications can be prevented.
 As far as diabetes prevention is concerned, the population at risk should be screened.

 The commonest comorbid disease of T2DM is high BP( Hypertension i.e BP greater than 140/90 Hg ).

-Similarly, patients undergoing hemodialysis also have a similar background to the uncontrolled twin epidemic as mentioned above except only few cases of acute poisoning and snake bite.
-In short aggressive management of diabetes, hypertension, dyslipidemia definitely aborts or delays onset of micro and macrovascular complications as mentioned above.
+Similarly, patients undergoing hemodialysis also have a similar background to the uncontrolled twin epidemic as mentioned above except for only a few cases of acute poisoning and snake bite.
+In short aggressive management of diabetes, hypertension, and dyslipidemia definitely aborts or delays the onset of micro and macrovascular complications as mentioned above.

 Your email address will not be published.
 Required fields are marked *